-This handbook provides you with information about your Foundation Year Law course the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
-The Foundation Year is validated by Leeds City College.
+This handbook provides you with information about your PGCE course (which is validated by The Open University), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in your career and also for progression onto further study if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in Teacher Education and also for progression into employment or onto a Masters Degree course if that is your choice.